The SaaS Pricing Guide You Need To Achieve Maximum Revenue

 Freemium Pricing: Pros and Cons

-However, there are downsides as well.
-Free users don’t generate revenue for the company so you’re carrying the costs of acquiring both free and paid customers.
-Typically, only a small percentage will convert to paying customers.
-Churn is also high with free customers, as they are less likely to value something for which they aren’t paying and then decide to no longer use it.
+Also, churn is high with free customers, as they are less likely to value something for which they aren’t paying and then decide to no longer use it.
 And if your product offers real value to users when it’s free, they may not be willing to pay for it later.

 Freemium should be seen as a first step to driving leads and should only be attempted by businesses who know how to convert these leads to paying customers.